Wythenshawe Interchange: History

 In conjunction with the opening of the Manchester Metrolink Airport Line, the station was partially demolished and rebuilt in 2015.
-The new bus station is located next to Wythenshawe Interchange Metrolink stop.
+The new bus station is located next to Metrolink stop, and the number of stands was reduced to 6 (A-F).

 Services

-There are several companies that use Wythenshawe bus station.
-The majority of services are run by Stagecoach Manchester with the remainder of services run by Arriva North West, Diamond Bus North West and Manchester Community Transport.
+The majority of services in Greater Manchester were operated by Metroline Manchester, under contract to the Bee Network, with the remainder run by Stagecoach Manchester.
+High Peak Buses and D&G Bus operate a route to Macclesfield, in Cheshire.

-There are frequent buses running to Altrincham, Manchester, Manchester Airport, Stockport and Wythenshawe Hospital plus several parts of the Manchester and Trafford areas including Cheadle, Gatley, the Trafford Centre, Northenden, Sale, Stretford and Urmston.
+Routes connect the area with Altrincham, Manchester city centre, Manchester Airport, Stockport, Wythenshawe Hospital, Cheadle, Gatley, the Trafford Centre, Northenden, Sale, Stretford and Urmston.